Jose-Celestino/Docker_Occlusion/README.md

 ## Docker

-Open a terminal and type docker run -p 8061:8061 -it --rm josecarlos714/dockerpose:occlusionpose
+Open a terminal and type docker run -p 8061:8061 -it --rm josecarlos714/dockerpose:occlusionpose.
+This will run a docker container which will deploy the pose estimation server.
+You can extract the pose using the OcclusionPose_client.py file (an example file) for a given image.

 ## Docker Compose